Create, test and run advanced experiments

 - van Winsum.
 W., Brookhuis, K.A. & de Waard, D. (1999).
 A comparison of different ways to approximate Time-to-Line Crossing (TLC) during car driving.
 Accident Analysis and Prevention, 32, 57-56.

 - Van Winsum, W. & Brouwer, W. (1997).
 Time headway in car following and operational performance during unexpected braking.Perceptual and Motor Skills, 84, 1247-1257.

 - Van Winsum, W. & Heino, A. (1996).
 Choice of time-headway in car-following and the role of time-to-collision information in braking.
 Ergonomics, 39(4), 579-592.

 - Van Winsum, W. & Godthelp, H. (1996).
 Speed choice and steering behavior in curve driving.
 Human Factors, 38(3), 434-441.

 Since then this software has been extended and especially the graphics has been improved substantially .
 It has laid the groundworks of numerous publications by researchers all over the world, and from the University of Groningen.

-A few examples of recent publications based research that has used the Carnetsoft research simulator:
+A few examples of recent publications based on research that has applied the Carnetsoft research simulator: